discord-net/Discord.Net/docs/guides/interactions/application-commands/01-getting-started.md

 From there you can then use the link to add your bot to a server.

+> [!NOTE]
-**Note**: In order for users in your guild to use your slash commands, they need to have the "Use Slash Command" permission on the guild.
+> In order for users in your guild to use your slash commands, they need to have the "Use Slash Command" permission on the guild.